AFriendlyIrin/SMT2-QOL-Patch/README.md

   * "GAIA" to "TEMPLE"
   * "JUNKS" to "ITEMS"
 * "CLOSE" status changed to "SEAL".
+* "EXTRA" battle command changed to "SKILL".
 * Demon "Depth" changed to "Drowned" to make it clearer they're the victims of the Great Flood (as explained in the artbook).
+* Fixed the text glitch that occurred when using Analyze Spell.
+* Shortened some item/spell info text:
+** "All enemies" to "All"
+** "Fusion Sword" to "Fus.
+Sword"
+** "Electricity" to "Electric"
+* Changed "wait for input" commands in several battle messages to auto-newline commands instead to make battles go faster.
+(Also did the same for Puck's spiel during the chase sequence because dear god that got annoying.)

 ### Known Issues
 * Demon names in the party GUI will sometimes run out of bounds.
 This can't be fixed easily, as the max length variable is shared between all menu entries; reducing it would also truncate item and skill names.